 Israel’s army and its king, Saul, cower in fear at Goliath’s taunting.
-That fear is heavy in the air when the young boy David arrives at the army encampment to bring lunch to his older soldier brothers.
+That fear is heavy in the air when the young boy David arrives at the army encampment to bring lunch to his older brothers.

 As David goes to greet his brothers, he hears Goliath’s taunts.
 But unlike Israel’s professional soldiers and leaders, he is unfazed by them.